Censorship and Self-Censorship

 In 1967, censorship on foreign publications was abolished and three years later the government decided to withdraw censors from TV stations.
 But formally the Sureté Général (General Security) still maintains power to control and censor the press and media.
 Between 2008 and 2009 Tariq Mitri, who was then the Information minister, repeatedly expressed his willingness to abolish any form of censorship and on this point he has presented a draft law in Parliament that is still being debated in parliamentary committees.
 However, it is not difficult to imagine that reporters in fact practise self-censorship so as not to be subjected to various kinds of pressure and in order to protect themselves and their relatives both physically and psychologically.

-Nevertheless, in 2016 Lebanon was ranked 98th in the Reporters Without Borders world press freedom index, before Israel (101st) and second among Arab States (after Tunisia, 96th).
-In the past years, Lebanon has been significantly downgraded, as it was 61th in 2009, 78th in 2010 and 93rd in 2011.
+Nevertheless, in 2020, Lebanon was ranked 102nd in the Reporters Without Borders World Press Freedom Index, second among Arab States (after Tunisia, 72nd).
+However, if compared with previous years’ ranking, Lebanon has increasingly worsened its position, as it was 61st in 2009, 93rd in 2011 and 98th in 2016.

 In this period, the government has targeted social media activists and bloggers to reduce online criticism and track down those responsible of it: Low-profile police arrests, interrogations, and intimidations have not been rare in the new media sphere.
 In June-July 2010, the public prosecutor accused three citizens of defaming President Michel Suleiman on their blogs and Facebook.
 In the same period, a local blogger was interrogated by military intelligence for posts critical of the armed forces and the president.